Anka-S/SKZ-Music-Quiz/README.md

 - __Correct/Wrong answer and Score__

   - When the user presses the button with the answer, it shows if this answer is correct or wrong highlighting the button with green or red color.
-  - Also user can see his current score, that icreasing when he presses the correct answer.
+  - Also user can see his current score, which icreases when he presses the correct answer.

   <img src = "assets/docs/features/correct-answer.jpeg">
   <img src = "assets/docs/features/wrong-answer.jpeg">